Periods and $(\chi,b)$-factors of Cuspidal Automorphic Forms of Symplectic Groups: Abstract

 \section{Abstract}

-In this paper, we introduce a new family of period integrals attached to irreducible cuspidal automorphic representations $\pi$ of symplectic groups $\Sp_{2n}(\BA)$, which is expected to characterize the right-most pole of the $L$-function $L(s,\pi\times\chi)$ for some order-two character $\chi$ of $F^\times\bs\BA^\times$, and hence to detect the occurrence of a simple global Arthur parameter $(\chi,b)$ in the global Arthur parameter $\psi$ attached to $\pi$.
+In this paper, we introduce a new family of period integrals attached to irreducible cuspidal automorphic representations $\sigma$ of symplectic groups $\Sp_{2n}(\BA)$, which detects the right-most pole of the $L$-function $L(s,\sigma\times\chi)$ for some character $\chi$ of $F^\times\bs\BA^\times$ of order at most $2$, and hence the occurrence of a simple global Arthur parameter $(\chi,b)$ in the global Arthur parameter $\psi$ attached to $\sigma$.
+We also give a characterisation of first occurrences of theta correspondence by (regularised) period integrals of residues of certain Eisenstein series.

 {}